-Your own sun-drenched islet afloat in turquoise waters, fringed with talcum-soft sand and studded with swaying palms.
+Imagine your own sun-drenched islet afloat in turquoise waters, fringed with talcum-soft sand and studded with swaying palms.
 It sounds too good to be true, but it isn’t.
-You can have all of the above — plus five beaches, three hiking trails and all the food and drink you can consume — at this private-island resort lying south of St. Vincent, north of Grenada and smack in the center of paradise.
+When you indulge in the tranquility of Palm Island, you can have all of the above — plus five beaches, three hiking trails and all the food and drink you can consume — at this private-island resort lying south of St. Vincent, north of Grenada and smack in the center of paradise.

-Granted, it requires effort to reach the 135-acre outpost (formerly Prune Island, until American adventurer John “Johnny Coconut” Caldwell leased it from St. Vincent, drained the swamps, planted coconut trees and renamed it the infinitely more evocative Palm).
+Granted, it requires effort to reach the 135-acre outpost (formerly Prune Island, until American adventurer John “Johnny Coconut” Caldwell leased it from St. Vincent, drained the swamps, planted coconut trees and renamed it the infinitely more evocative Palm Island).
 What should be a quick hop from Miami turns out to be a 10-hour odyssey necessitating two planes, a golf cart and a boat.
-But all is forgotten the instant you glimpse Palm’s cinematically stunning profile and the retinue gathered on the dock to receive you, tropical drinks and chilled towels in hand.
+But all is forgotten the instant you glimpse Palm’s cinematically stunning profile and the retinue gathered on the dock to receive you at Palm Island, tropical drinks and chilled towels in hand.
 They’ll whisk you to your beach-view suite, but with an entire island at your disposal, you won’t be spending much time there.